IsFilimonov/jsonresume-theme-fullmoon/README.md

 A fullmoon template for [JSON Resume](https://jsonresume.org/) based on a [StackOverflow](https://github.com/phoinixi/jsonresume-theme-stackoverflow) theme.

+Also you can use a [Fullmoon lite](https://github.com/IsFilimonov/jsonresume-theme-fullmoon-lite) version for export as one-page variant.
+The design of the theme is the same, just used part of the sections.

 ## Get ready?
 More [information](https://jsonresume.org/getting-started/) about JSON Resume start.